Rated the No. 2 water park in the world and the No. 1 in Asia, Waterbom has to be a must for anyone planning a trip to Bali.

 The whole of Waterbom is seamlessly designed to incorporate all of the rides, paths, bridges, bathing areas and pools, into the incredible landscape gardening they have achieved.
 Wherever you walk you feel as if you’re in the middle of a jungle.

 I believe they have done this, not only for the beauty but to cover large areas of the park in shade.
 This was fantastic, for me especially, as sunburn in waterparks is usually a serious issue, but not here.
 This picture of the lazy river illustrates the point.

 Waterbom is first and foremost spotless.
 There is not a speck of dirt or rubbish to be found.
 And, judging by the amount of staff, this is something they pride themselves on.

 There is a very large and broad range of slides to choose from.
 Tame to extremely EXTREME.
 Some slides you might stop moving half way down, and others begin with you standing upright on a trap door which disappears beneath your feet to a vertical drop.

-- Toilets are located throughout the park.
-They are extremely well maintained and western.
+Toilets are located throughout the park.
+They are extremely well maintained and there are flush toilets.

 Have you been to Waterbom and had a different or similar experience?
 Do you have any questions that I haven’t answered?
 Let me know in the comments section below!